 In 2016, he produced his work Conversation Room, a public sound sculpture installed in the very center of Helsinki City, Finland.
 The work invited the general public to participate in one-to-one verbal encounters inside of an acoustically isolated, biodegradable sculpture.
 The artifact functioned as a unique ecological architectural space, which was designed over a long period in collaboration with traditional building specialists.
 Over the course of two years, Bustamante and his team practiced conversation as a method for interpersonal self-exploration, developing techniques to subvert the norms and habits that operate when we think with others.

-Bustamante has exhibited his projects at the ZKM Center for Art and Media in Karlsruhe/Germany; Harvestworks, New York/USA; Linda Gallery, Beijing/China; The Transitio Electronic Arts Festival in Mexico City/Mexico; The Wye, Berlin/Germany; The White Building, London/United Kingdom; Liquid Architecture, Melbourne/Australia; National Museum of Fine Arts, Santiago/Chile; among others.
+Bustamante has exhibited his projects at the ZKM Center for Art and Media, Karlsruhe/Germany; Harvestworks, New York/USA; Linda Gallery, Beijing/China; The Transitio Electronic Arts Festival, Mexico City/Mexico; The Wye, Berlin/Germany; The White Building, London/Great Britain; Liquid Architecture, Melbourne/Australia; National Museum of Fine Arts, Santiago/Chile; among others.

-From March 6, 2019 to May 28, 2019, Ariel Bustamante is a fellow in the framework of the »WimmelResearch-Fellowship«, a joint project between Robert Bosch GmbH, Akademie Schloss Solitude, and Wimmelforschung.
+From March 6 to May 28, 2019, Ariel Bustamante was a fellow in the framework of the »WimmelResearch-Fellowship«, a joint project between Robert Bosch GmbH, Akademie Schloss Solitude, and Wimmelforschung.

 From April to September 2020 he is a fellow within the field of practice Aural & Physical.